nix-community/awesome-nix/README.md

 > A curated list of the best resources in the Nix community.

+[Nix](https://github.com/nixos/nix) is a powerful package manager for Linux and other Unix systems that makes package management reliable and reproducible.

 *Please read the [contribution guidelines](CONTRIBUTING.md) before contributing.*

 ## Contents